raboud/HMSBackend/deploy/az/servicefabric/LinuxContainers/readme.md

 Because of those reasons, we have created a set of ARM templates and scripts so you can create, re-create and configure the SF clusters much faster, as explained below:

-Within eShopOnContainers root folder, at the folder [..\deploy\az\servicefabric\LinuxContainers](https://github.com/dotnet-architecture/eShopOnContainers/tree/dev/deploy/az/servicefabric/LinuxContainers), you can find the ARM template `servicefabricdeploy.json` and its parameters file (`servicefabricdeploy.parameters.json`) to create a Service Fabric cluster environment for Linux Containers.
+Within HMSBackend root folder, at the folder [..\deploy\az\servicefabric\LinuxContainers](https://github.com/raboud/HMSBackend/tree/dev/deploy/az/servicefabric/LinuxContainers), you can find the ARM template `servicefabricdeploy.json` and its parameters file (`servicefabricdeploy.parameters.json`) to create a Service Fabric cluster environment for Linux Containers.

 ## Edit the servicefabricdeploy.parameters.json file